nyergler/effective-django/tutorial/views.rst

 ::

-  $ pip install selenium
+  (tutorial)$ pip install selenium

-Our initial tests are going to be pretty simple, because our project is simple right now: it'll just make sure we can get the list page.
+We're going to write a couple of tests for our views:

+- one that creates a Contact and makes sure it's listed
+- one that makes sure our "add contact" link is visible and linked on the list page
+- and one that actually exercises the add contact form, filling it in and submitting it.

 .. literalinclude:: /src/contacts/tests.py
    :prepend: from django.test import LiveServerTestCase